Optimization of Structural Flood Mitigation Strategies: Introduction

-This paper presents a new approach to the problem of optimizing flood barrier configurations over PDE constraints.
+This paper presents a new approach to the problem of designing structural FRM strategies over PDE constraints.
 It develops a problem discretization amenable to simulation-based derivative-free optimization.
 Moreover, the paper shows that meta-heuristics alone are insufficient for obtaining quality solutions in reasonable time.
 As a result, it presents several innovative computational and physics-based techniques to increase convergence to high-quality solutions.
 The efficiency of the proposed approach is compared using hypothetical dam break scenarios of varying complexity under multiple mitigation budgets.
 Experimental results show that the proposed algorithm results in a $65\%$ improvement in solution quality compared to a direct implementation.

-The rest of this paper is organized as follows: Section \ref{sec:model} discusses the background of flood modeling and formalization of the OFMP; Section \ref{sec:algorithm} describes solution methods for a specialized OFMP; Section \ref{sec:results} presents a comparison of approaches using fictional dam break scenarios and multiple mitigation structure budgets; and Section \ref{sec:conclusion} concludes the paper.
+The rest of this paper is organized as follows: Section \ref{sec:model} discusses the background of flood modeling and formalization of the OFMP; Section \ref{sec:algorithm} describes solution methods for a specific OFMP; Section \ref{sec:results} compares these methods using fictional dam break scenarios, with both simplistic (Section \ref{subsect:results-simple}) and realistic (Section \ref{subsect:results-icold}) topographies, and multiple mitigation budgets; and Section \ref{sec:conclusion} concludes the paper.